 - Defining experiments: our research among leaders has shown that they see defining experiments as one of their greatest challenges.
 This is why we will practice designing experiments and receiving feedback on them

 - Integrative decision making: we will practice taking smaller, rapid team-based decisions without the need for a lengthy consensus building process

 - Growth conversations: traditional performance appraisal processes are not ideally suited to agile organizations.
 This why we will practice having short, informal conversations linked to employee and organizational growth

 - Agile budgeting: we will redesign the way we finance teams and initiatives.
 This will help clarify how to cleverly align goals, resources and forecasting

-Internationally recognized certification is provided by the International Consortium for Agile: the Agile Leadership (ICP-ALP) certificate.
+Internationally recognized certification is provided by the International Consortium for Agile: the Leading with Agility (ICP-LEA) certificate.